 - Volunteer or paid experience in a helping relationsip.

 Three letters of recommendation required.
-At least two recommendations must be from current or former academic instructors.
+At least two recommendations should be from current or former academic instructors.
+Letters of recommendation should be requested and submitted electronically through your online application.

 Personal Statement/ Essay: